-- Education and training for employees, contractors and agents that contains detailed information about the Federal False Claims Acts, whistleblower provisions, and information about preventing and detecting Fraud, Waste, and Abuse in the Federal health care programs. - Written policies that include detailed provisions consistent with State and Federal False Claims Acts, whistleblower provisions, and other applicable laws. - Employee Handbook must include State and Federal laws, rights of employees to be protected as Whistleblowers, and any related policies and procedures
+- The DRA requires education and training for employees, contractors and agents that contains detailed information about the Federal False Claims Acts, whistleblower provisions, and information about preventing and detecting Fraud, Waste, and Abuse in the Federal health care programs. - The DRA requires written policies that include detailed provisions consistent with State and Federal False Claims Acts, whistleblower provisions, and other applicable laws. - Employee Handbook includes reference to State and Federal laws, rights of employees to be protected as Whistleblowers, and related policies and procedures